ivancernja/t/README.md

 ## Built With

 Rust!
-And nothing more.
+And nothing else.

 ## Getting Started

-In orde to use the blazing fast and insanely secure `t`, you can use one of the following two methods:
+In order to use the blazing fast and insanely secure `t`, you can use one of the following two methods:

-### Installation

-Install it via:

 ```sh
 cargo install t